$100M Leads Review (The 9-Figure Lead Secret?)

 You know the drill.
 Alex Hormozi doesn’t do that.

-There is no upsell waiting after you finish the last page.
-No hidden pitch, no “exclusive community” price reveal.
-He actually explains his business model inside the book itself, and it’s genuinely different from what you’d expect.
+There’s no upsell waiting after the last page.
+No hidden pitch.
+No “exclusive community” price reveal.
+He explains his business model inside the book itself.

-His paid offer is a 2-day workshop through Acquisition.com, and it only accepts companies already generating $1M+ in annual revenue
+His paid offer is a 2-day workshop through Acquisition.com, and it only accepts companies with annual revenue between $1-$100M/year.

 acquisition workshop

-Most people reading this book haven’t met that bar yet, and Alex knows that.
+Most people reading this book haven’t hit that bar yet, and Alex knows it.

-The free course, free audiobook, and free content library are still sitting there.
-No opt-in required.
+The free course, free audiobook, and free content library sit there with no opt-in required.

-Of course, buying from the official website adds you to Alex’s email list, so expect some marketing emails in your inbox.
+Of course, buying from the official website adds you to Alex’s email list.
 If that bothers you, just grab a copy on Amazon instead.

 1. The Paid Ads Section Stays Too High-Level